 GENERAL FREEZER TIPS

 - Use a Freezer Alarm – Freezer alarms help keep you aware of the status of your freezer, even if there is a blip in power that might cause a problem, or someone has left the door open when scavenging for a late-night ice cream treat.
-It also tracks the current temperature of your freezer, since it works on battery power, and you’ll know the state of your freezer temperature once the power comes back on that will help you make some decisions at that point.
+It also tracks the current temperature of your freezer, and you’ll know the state of your freezer temperature once the power comes back on.
+This will help you make some decisions on where to go next.

 - Use a freezer lock – while it might be a bit of a pain, a freezer lock helps ensure that you and your family will lock the door when not in use, which means that door is closed all the time 🙂 This is also a great tip if you store your freezer outside, as it keeps theft at bay.